greg-js/arch-wiki-md-repo/wiki/_content/xmonad.md

 ```

-This can be also worked around by making XMonad pay attention to EWMH and including its fullscreen hook: [[2]](http://xmonad.org/xmonad-docs/xmonad-contrib/XMonad-Hooks-EwmhDesktops.html)
+This can also be worked around by making XMonad pay attention to EWMH hints and including its fullscreen hook [[2]](http://xmonad.org/xmonad-docs/xmonad-contrib/XMonad-Hooks-EwmhDesktops.html):

 ```
   main = xmonad $ ewmh defaultConfig{ handleEventHook =